George Floyd protests: Boris Johnson says anti-racism demonstrations 'subverted by thuggery'

 Police were forced to run as bottles were thrown near the stone arches at the junction of King Charles Street and Whitehall.

-At least one officer was injured and left bleeding from the head after the trouble started at around 7.30pm with the Met Police saying 12 people were arrested for public order offences.
+Eight officers were injured after the trouble started at around 7.30pm on Sunday with the Met Police saying 12 people were arrested for public order offences.

 The prime minister tweeted: "People have a right to protest peacefully & while observing social distancing but they have no right to attack the police.